 Over the last few weeks, we’ve written about the major metrics (KPIs) that contact centers can use to obtain optimum performance (e.g. First Call Resolution (FCR), Abandon Rate and Service Level).
 This post will take a broader look across three areas: Customer Effort, Agent Attitude and Cross-Channel Efficiency.
 Improvements in these areas are the most impactful towards the overall experience for your customers.

 Many experts think that minimizing “customer effort” is the most direct path to higher customer satisfaction.
 In fact, there has been a sharp shift in the industry to favor “Customer Effort Score” (CES) over “Net Promoter Score” (NPS).
 Both of those metrics are determined by asking the caller a single question.
 In the case of CES it is, “How much effort did you personally have to put forth in order to handle your request?”, and in the case of NPS it is, “How likely are you to recommend our company to a friend?”

 We live in a multi-channel age.
-According to CCIQ, 88% of companies have adopted multi-channel to keep up with increasing consumer demand.
-Allowing customers to engage on their preferred channel reduces customer effort and increases customer satisfaction.
+An efficient contact center operation means being efficient across all the channels.
+According to CCIQ, 88% of companies have adopted an omnichannel approach to keep up with increasing consumer demand.
+Allowing customers to engage through their preferred channel reduces customer effort and increases customer satisfaction.
 However, it puts additional strain on the contact center in terms of staff and technical resources.
 That’s even more so when customers move from one channel to the next.
 A recent report from Ovum stated that 74% of customers use 3 channels or more for customer service issues.

 It’s critical that each channel performs to its own strengths, but it’s also important that they “play well together”.
 According to a Forrester report, Customer Service Solutions for Enterprise Organizations, online retailers spent, on average, $22M each year on unnecessary channel escalations.